stefani-gifta/animated-writing/README.md

 ## Branches

-- `with-effects` (default): Typewriter with added word-triggered sound
+- `with-effects` (default): Typewriter animation with welcome page and sound effects
 - `main`: Basic typewriter

 ## Features

+Basic typewriter:
 - Smooth typing animation with fade-in effect
 - Auto-scrolling as the text grows
 - Delays after punctuation for natural pacing

+Features added in `with-effects` branch:
 - Sound effects triggered by specific words
-- Triggers words highlighted on sound play
+- Trigger words highlighted on sound play

 ## How to Use